Well, folks, I finally found it: for my money, the most cheerfully indecent, blatantly prurient film of the pre-Code era.

 And, most egregiously of all, a final shot of James Gleason’s atrophied keyster in gym shorts?
 Oh, would it weren’t so…

 I don’t know about you, but I’m agape.
-And not in a good way.

 Even the plot of Search for Beauty was built with raunchiness in mind.
 A bunch of con artists (sassy Gertrude Michaels, skinny James Gleason, and burly Robert Armstrong) zero in on a get-rich-quick scheme.
 They buy a bankrupt magazine, Health and Fitness, with the intention of turning it into a porno mag.